phetsims/phet-info/doc/phet-software-design-patterns.md

 Disposal is the process of freeing up memory so that it can be garbage collected.
 In general, JavaScript will garbage collect.
 A memory leak is when an Object in the sim keeps a reference to something that should be garbage collected.
 This reference inhibits garbage collection from happening.
-The dispose pattern helps to prevent.
+The dispose pattern helps to prevent this.
 An instance needs to be disposed if any code outside that Type has a reference to it.
-For example a Type needs to be disposed if a listener is added to an `AXON/Emitter` that was passed into that Type's constructor.
-You do not need to dispose an instance if references are only between type and its children.
-Because it is self contained, it can be garbage collected as a whole.
+For example, a Type needs to be disposed if a listener is added to an `AXON/Emitter` that was passed into that Type's constructor.
+You do not need to dispose an instance if references are only between the type and its children.
+Because it is self-contained, it can be garbage collected as a whole.
 For more information about the general pattern, see https://en.wikipedia.org/wiki/Dispose_pattern

 A leak often happens due to the Observer pattern.
-If you own the observable and ALL of its observers (and there is no chance of outside observers being added), then you don't need to dispose. if you own only the observable or the observers, then you need to dispose by cutting those references.
+If you own the observable and ALL of its observers (and there is no chance of outside observers being added), then you don't need to dispose.
+If you own only the observable or the observers, then you need to dispose by cutting those references.

-Note: when use `SCENERY/Node` that need disposal, be careful about disposing when using DAG (directed acyclic graph) features.
+Note: when using `SCENERY/Node` that needs disposal, be careful about disposing when using DAG (directed acyclic graph) features.

 [Here](https://github.com/phetsims/sun/issues/121#issuecomment-209141994) is a helpful list of actions that likely need